ECTS

 Description

-- Autonomous tutored work: identification of a relevant scientific question; bibliographical synthesis to establish the state of the art, placed in an interaction biology context, and to justify the scientific hypotheses; proposal and justification of a methodological approach (materials and methods) to test the proposed hypotheses.
+- Independent work under supervision: identification of a relevant scientific question; bibliographic review to establish the state of the art in the context of interaction biology and justify scientific hypotheses; proposal and justification of a methodological approach (materials and methods) to test the proposed hypotheses.